pellepelster/learn.pelle.io/hugo/content/_index.md

 ## Conventions

+### Sources
+At the top of each page inside the breadcrumb panel

-## Snippets
+### Snippets
 The sourcecode for each step is available at [https://github.com/pellepelster/learn-artefacts](https://github.com/pellepelster/learn-artefacts).
 On the top of each sourcecode snippet a link points directly to the source file containing the snippet.

 {{% github href="hugo/content/basic/packaging/_index.md" %}}snippet{{% /github %}}
 {{< highlight go "linenos=table" >}}
-// snippet
+class ExampleClass {

+}
 {{< / highlight >}}

 ### Shell commands
-Commands that should be executed on your shell are displayed like shown below.
-Base directory for each command is always the source directory for the current topic.
+Lines beginning with a `$` sign are commands that can be executed, where the base directory for each command is always the source directory for the current topic.

 ```
-terraform init
+$ this is a shell command

+This is the commands output
 ```

 ## Topics